edwardglez/Interesting-Useful-Blog/README.md

 ---
 ### Motivation
 During these past weeks I've felt like I wasn't good enough or I wasn't retaining any information from what we have learned.
 I decided to create a blog for my final project.
-The main motivation behind this blog is because I wanted to challenge myself to build a fullstack app on my own.
+The motivation behind this blog is because I wanted to build a very simple app where I challenge myself to build a fullstack app on my own.
+I wanted my main focus on CRUD functionality as that's where I felt my confidence was lacking in.
-I wanted to build a very simple app where I can share some of my experiences, art or whatever is on my mind.

 ---
 ### User Stories